Accessibility statement: The Import Declaration Service for private persons

 Other service alternatives

 If you are not able to use the Import Declaration Service for private persons, you can authorise another person declare the goods on your behalf via the service or you can buy the declaration as a service from a forwarding company.
 You can also declare your goods at any customs office that handles customs clearances.
 Instructions on other service alternatives on the Customs website.
 For information on declaring goods and using the service, please contact the customer services, tel.
 0295 5206, Mondays to Fridays 8.00–18.00 or the Customs Information Service.
+If you cannot access our services by phone, chat or chatbot, you can ask for advice in writing by sending your query by post or email to our registry office.
+You can also submit your query to the nearest customs office with customer service for delivery to the registry office.

 The accessibility of the service